emmanuelulloa/fla.js/README.md

   }
 });
 ```
 Specialty method to make simple tweening animations.
 Notice that the animation is applied over a javascript object and not an HTML element.
 Use the **update** function in the parameters object to apply the changes to a visual element.
-This methodology is recommended on dynamic animations or browsers that do not support CSS3 animations.
+This methodology is recommended for dynamic or interactive animations or browsers that do not support CSS3 animations.
+In case you need a more powerful featured framework I recommend the GreenSock Animation Platform.

+##Events and Interactivity methods

+**fla.on(el, eventname, handler)** wrapper function for el.addEventListener().

+**fla.off(el, eventname, handler)** wrapper function for el.removeEventListner().

+**fla.mouse(target)** returns an object with x, y and 'pressed' values with the current mouse position if an html element is passed it will return the coordinates for that target element.
+Use it in combination with fla.enterframe to create interactive animations.

+**fla.scroller()** specialty method to simulate functionality like in WOW.js and Waypoints.js.

 ##Utility methods
 **fla.each()**